AnnaPNM/Rejuvenating-Embryos/README.md

 ## Reprogramming

 A list of reprogramming datasets was compiled, four of which were selected for further analysis.
 For each dataset, raw count matrices were obtained if not publicly accessible, metadata were assembled, a variance‐stabilizing transformation (VST) was applied, and Spearman’s correlation coefficients were computed for each gene and hallmark.
 The code implementing these transformations is provided in the Trajectories/Reprogramming folder.
+The scripts in the reprogramming folder are independent of the code in other directories.
+The first step is to obtain the data that will be processed (via the VST_reprogramming.R script).
+The remaining scripts utilize the resulting VST-normalized data.
+Additionally, the code makes use of gene signatures prepared by us.

 ## Aging